dennisvdang/chorus-detection/README.md

 - Trained for up to 50 epochs (stopped early after 24 epochs).
 Training/Validation Loss and Accuracy plotted below:
 ![Training History](images/training_history.png)

+### Post-processing

+The model emits one chorus probability per bar.
+Two steps turn that into timestamps, and both are on by default.

+**Decoding.** `--decode viterbi` reads the bar sequence as a two-state hidden Markov model, where each bar pays a cost to be labelled chorus or not, plus a fixed penalty for switching state between adjacent bars.
+Viterbi finds the lowest-cost path, and runs shorter than four bars are then dissolved, which encodes the prior that a chorus spans whole phrases.
+The alternative, `--decode smooth`, simply thresholds at 0.5 and drops runs shorter than two bars, with no notion of how likely a section change is.
+The implementation is in `pytorch_core/decoding.py`.

+**Snapping.** Each decoded boundary is then moved to a downbeat within plus or minus two bars, choosing the one with the strongest RMS energy rise for a chorus start or the strongest fall for a chorus end.
+A drop predicted a bar early therefore still lands on the actual energy onset. `--no-snap` turns this off, and `--snap-window` changes the search width.

 ### Results

 The model achieved strong results on the held-out test set as shown in the summary table.
 Visualizations of the predictions on sample test songs are also provided and can be found in the [test_predictions folder](images/test_predictions).